 Past RISE Interns

-Jerricho is a rising senior enrolled in James Lick High School on the east side of San Jose.
-He plans to major in a STEM field and is currently looking into colleges.
+When Jerricho interned with us, he was a rising senior enrolled in James Lick High School on the east side of San Jose.
+He plans to major in a STEM field in college.
 Jerricho's primary project for the summer was to find the most efficient method of invasive crayfish removal in the creeks in the area.

 Xavier attended South San Francisco High School and is now an undergraduate student at Stanford University, as well as a conservation technician with the program.
 As a RISE intern, Xavier's summer research focused on mapping invasive weeds along Stanford's creeks.